-Dear Mr Granger,
+Dear Mr Granger

-Civil Contractors Federation - Tasmanian Branch Financial Report for the year ended 30 June 2015 - [FR2015/145]
+Civil Contractors Federation, Tasmanian Branch Financial Report for the year ended 30 June 2016 - FR2016/269

-I acknowledge receipt of the financial report of the Civil Contractors Federation - Tasmanian Branch.
-The documents were lodged with the Fair Work Commission on 25 November 2015.
+I acknowledge receipt of the amended financial report for the year ended 30 June 2016 for the Civil Contractors Federation, Tasmanian Branch.
+The financial report was lodged with the Fair Work Commission (FWC) on 8 November 2016.